How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Accurately Monitoring the Internal Temperature With a Meat Thermometer

-Have a calibrated meat thermometer to know the internal temperature accurately.
+Arguably, the most essential tool in your tool belt!
+Use a calibrated meat thermometer to determine the internal temperature accurately.

 how-long-to-cook-prime-rib-per-pound